AliceO2Group/WebUi/Framework/docs/guide/devel.md

 - On Framework this command will start a little web server to have the ability to work on static files like CSS or charts.
 - On projects using Framework it will start web server of the application like in production but with a code monitor enabled (see above).

+## Release process
+Set "Fix version" of each JIRA issue that is being released, as we host multiple packages in the repo use npm naming conventions: `<org>/<package>@<version>` (this may have been already done when creating an issue or at later stage)

+If all the issues for the given release are in the "Ready for release" status start the process:
+1. Bump npm (`package.json`) version, either manually or using `npm version` script, create "release" PR against `dev`, merge
+2. Create a PR to merge `dev` with `master` (in order to run checks and upload coverage report), merge the PR (it can be simply done by doing `git pull origin dev`, `git push origin master`)
+3. Create and push GH tag: as we host multiple packages in the repo use `npm` naming conventions: `<org>/<package>@<version>`
+4. `npm publish`
+5. Mark version as released in JIRA
+6. Create GH release, generate "Release Notes" from JIRA and add them to release description
+7. Update status of JIRA issues (You can use Bulk Change feature to edit multiple issues at once)
+8. Bump version in [alidist](https://github.com/alisw/alidist) or/and in [system-configuration](https://gitlab.cern.ch/AliceO2Group/system-configuration)